mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Yi, with his archer’s skill
-> Could hit a target at a hundred paces.
+> could hit a target at a hundred paces.
-> But when arrowpoints meet headon,
+> But when arrow-points meet head-on,
-> What has this to do with the power of skill?
+> what has this to do with the power of skill?

 #### Commentary:

 Yi was a famous archer, who could hit the target at a hundred paces, time after time.
-The only other archer who compete with him was his teacher, and so Yi shemed to arrange a duel with his teacher; whoever survived the duel would be the greatest archer in the world.
+The only other archer who compete with him was his teacher, and so Yi schemed to arrange a duel with his teacher; whoever survived the duel would be the greatest archer in the world.

-Yi shot an arrow at his teacher, and quickly his teacher shot one back; the two arrows met headon and fell harmlessly to the ground.
+Yi shot an arrow at his teacher, and quickly his teacher shot one back; the two arrows met head-on and fell harmlessly to the ground.
 This went on arrow after arrow, until the teacher had shot all of his.
 But Yi had one left.
 He shot it at his teacher, who snatched a dead branch and caught the arrow with it.

 Yi was truly impressed with his teachers’s skill, and his teacher was truly impressed with Yi’s skill; and so they shook hands and made a deep bow to each other.

 That is the famous story of Yi the archer.

-So when arrowpoints meet headon, what has this to do with the power of skill?
+So when arrow-points meet head-on, what has this to do with the power of skill?
 I think that not only in archery, but Buddhism, or being a housewife or an artist or whatever, if you want to climb the top of the mountain you can.
 You can study carefully and understand the mountain’s life, and the weather, and your body and mind, and reach the top.

 It’s pretty common; anyone can do it.
-You just have to be a SlIful person, and learn lots of technique.
+You just have to be a skillful person, and learn lots of technique.
 Then you can reach the top of the mountain in whatever you do.

-The Zen master [Ryokan] said about his poem: people take my poem as a poem, but my poems are not poems; this is my poem.
+The Zen Master Ryokan said about his poem: people take my poem as a poem, but my poems are not poems; this is my poem.

 This is a very interesting point.
 Technically, if you try to polish your technique as a way of getting ready to compose a poem, you can do it.
 You can be professional.
 Being professional is pretty nice, but it is still not exactly right.